How many relationships can V have?

 The Monogamous Norm:

 For centuries, monogamy has been the prevailing relationship model in many societies.
-Monogamy typically involves an exclusive commitment between two individuals, where emotional and sexual needs are met within the confines of that partnership.
-However, as societal norms continue to evolve, alternative relationship structures are gaining recognition.
+Monogamy involves an exclusive commitment between two individuals, typically with the expectation of long-term fidelity.
+This traditional approach has been deeply ingrained in cultural norms and remains the most common form of relationship worldwide.

 Exploring Non-Monogamy: